ldesousa/geopython-workshop/web/README.md

 ## Publishing updates to the live site

+Updates are automatically pushed to GitHub Pages.
+To publish updates
+manually:

 ```bash
 # NOTE: you require access privileges to the GitHub repository
 # to publish live updates